 Mullenweg soon after created a new branch of HIS blog, with the help of Mike Little, which ultimately led to the creation of WordPress.

 A beta version (Version 0.7) was launched in the spring of 2003, and the full release dropped the following January.

 In 2005, an exodus of users fled a competitor, Movable Type, which helped WordPress gain an early footing.
 Later that year, the organization raised $1.1 million in seed funding, which helped the startup establish the first annual WordCamp, a volunteer-run community event for their then-budding developer community.

 WordPress has gone to great lengths to foster and serve the community since then.
 To date there’s been 1,063 WordCamps hosted in 259 cities on all continents, save for Antarctica.

-The early version featured many of the hallmark features it’s known for today: SEO permalinks, quick installations, profound upgradeability, comment moderation, and, of course, blogging.
+The early version featured many of the hallmarks features it’s known for today: SEO permalinks, quick installations, profound upgradeability, comment moderation, and, of course, blogging.

 HubSpot’s CMS and corporate philosophy revolve around inbound marketing.
-It well facilitates this marketing method with a complete array of blogging, publishing and marketing tools, content formats, and educational content about inbound marketing.
-It’s ultimately more limited in customizability, more difficult to design with, features a somewhat dated look, but it provides a superior experience for organizations looking to quickly get on their feet.
+It facilitates this marketing method with a complete array of blogging, publishing, and marketing tools, content formats, and educational content about inbound marketing.
+It’s ultimately more limited in customizability, more difficult to design with, and features a somewhat dated look, but it provides a superior experience for organizations looking to quickly get on their feet.